eding36/my_own_mlp/README.md

+# ml models from scratch
+this is a side project where i buit an mlp classification model and a transformer from scratch, using only numpy and pandas. forward passes, backpropagation, weight and bias updates are all implemented manually.

-# classifying protein solubility
+# mlp to classify protein solubility off of sequence

-this is a mlp classification model built from scratch using only numpy and pandas, with the goal of predicting protein solubility from amino acid sequences.
+an mlp classification model built with the goal of predicting protein solubility from amino acid sequences.

 ## overview

-given a CSV of protein sequences and binary solubility labels, a feedforward neural network classifies whether a protein is soluble. forward passes, backpropagation, weight and bias updates are all implemented manually.
+given a CSV of protein sequences and binary solubility labels, a feedforward neural network classifies whether a protein is soluble.

 ## files